 This list recommends some of the best humidifiers, by category, for keeping your indoor plants’ moisture requirement optimal for year-round growth and survival.

-LEVOIT’s ultrasonic air vaporizer is an excellent option for plant lovers.
+Levoit’s Classic 100 air vaporizer is an excellent option for plant lovers.
 The unit comes with several standout features, including a 2.4-liter water tank, an optional night light, and a patented silencer.
-The LEVOIT comes with low, medium, and high settings, and it can run for up to 24 hours continuously on the low setting.
+The Levoit comes with low, medium, and high water vapor settings, and it can run for up to 24 hours continuously on the low setting.
 The 360-degree rotating nozzle ensures the mist disperses evenly in up to 290 square feet of space, and the unit will shut off automatically when it detects that the water level is low.

 - Type: Ultrasonic

 - Runtime: Up to 24 hours on low